 To live in the mountains takes a certain kind of person.
-One that can look at the nature and wilderness around them and make the most of the opportunities it offers for the endless adventures and challenges.
+One that can look at the nature and wilderness around them and make the most of the opportunities it offers for the endless adventures and challenges it can bring.
 MoaAlm Mountain Retreat is located in the stunning Kals am Grossglockner valley in the heart of Osttirol, Austria.
-We are lucky that our valley is both beautiful and remote, so even in the height of the summer, you feel as if you are alone in the great mountain Alpine wilderness.
-We are also lucky that the Kals valley and its neighbouring valley, Matrei, offers some fantastic opportunities for us and our guests to pursue their passion for climbing.
+We are lucky that our valley is both beautiful and remote, so even in the height of the summer, you feel as if you are alone in the great mountain Alpine wilderness, escaping the crowds.
+We are also lucky that the Kals valley and its neighbouring valley, Matrei, offers some fantastic opportunities for us and our guests to pursue their passion of climbing.

 With Alex Honald's recent film Free Solo, climbing is experiencing a new surge in popularity.
 Whether you are a beginner or experienced climber, the Alps and more specifically the area around Kals Am Grossglockner, Osttirol has lots to offer:

 The closest and most accessible climbing spot from MoaAlm, Kals Am Grossglockner, is located at Lucknerhaus.
 With incredible views of the Grossglockner, a fantastic restaurant and a great mixture of sport and multi pitch sport routes, this is the perfect place to spend the day.
 It is also suitable for beginner climbers to experience the sport for the first time.
 You can take a break and bathe in the river, or sunbathe in the long meadow grass as you watch your friends climb.

 Perfect for a summer’s afternoon, but also accessible in winter time, the Falkenstein rocks are home to a range of harder sports climbs.
 Most of the wall is vertical or overhanging, so it is a place for those with a little more experience and strength.